YuukiFST/GPU-Dword-Manager/README.md

 A Windows application for viewing and modifying AMD/Nvidia GPU registry DWORDs with built-in optimization tweaks.

+OBS: The DWORD's list are NOT of your actual GPU Driver.
+Isn't a real time monitor tool.

 ## Features

 - **Dual GPU Support**: Works with both AMD Radeon and Nvidia GeForce GPUs